Plans are advancing to re-open the Manchester A.T. Training School (MATTS), in either January or April, 2020.

 The course will most likely be located in Wilmslow.

 The course fees will probably be £6,000 per year (to be confirmed) in three termly instalments.
 If fees are increased over the course of the three year training, this will be by no more than the lowest measure of the rate of inflation.
 Students who are unable to commit to a regular training schedule will normally be asked to pay on a class-by-class basis at the student rate of £50.

 Regular teachers will include Peter Bloch (course director), Malcolm Williamson (director emeritus; Malcolm was the Director of MATTS from 2001-2017, as well as a past chair of STAT, past editor of the STAT newsletter, and has published many papers about the A.T. and related matters), Jane Osgood (assistant director; Jane has more than 25 years experience as an A.T. teacher in a wide range of roles), Liz Hulse (co-assistant director; Liz graduated from MATTS in 2004 and has worked consistently as a teacher trainer since that time), Pauline Lang, Gillian Thorndyke, Jane Evans, Gillian Pierce, Sue Fleming, David Hudson, Jenny Fox Eades, Annalisa Faenza, Sue Fergusson, Karen McCarthy, Charlotte Woods, Rhiannon Jones, Su Harrison - and many more.

 The 'Wednesday Class' (preparation for training for potential trainees)

-The Wednesday Classes will have the same daily schedule as a traditional training course for teachers, and prospective students will be able to get a sense of what it will be like to train as a teacher of the Alexander Technique at MATTS.
+The Wednesday Classes have the same daily schedule as a traditional training course for teachers, and prospective students are able to get a sense of what it will be like to train as a teacher of the Alexander Technique at MATTS.

 The 'Thursday Class' (for teachers, post-graduate teachers, potential trainees and enthusiastic students)